ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 With this, the `ParsableValueRetriever` and `ParsableValueComparer` classes can now handle any type that implements the `IParsable<T>` interface.
 You can find a working sample in the `03-Reflection` project of [this solution](https://github.com/ronaldbosma/blog-code-examples/tree/master/reqnroll-parsable-value-retriever-and-comparer).

+> As an alternative to using reflection inside the value retriever and comparer, you could also scan your assemblies for all types implementing `IParsable<T>` and register an instance of `ParsableValueRetriever<T>` and `ParsableValueComparer<T>` for each of them.

+### Conclusion

+With the introduction of the `IParsable<T>` interface in .NET 7, it has become a lot easier to create generic parsing logic.
+Combining this with Reqnroll's Value Retrievers and Value Comparers, we can create a generic solution to convert and compare any type that implements the `IParsable<T>` interface.
+Using reflection we can even make this solution more generic and handle any type that implements the `IParsable<T>` interface.
+Because not everybody is a fan of reflection, I'll let you decide which solution you prefer.